 Are you age 13 or older, want to become a United States Soccer Federation (USSF) referee and start working youth matches?
 Then go to the IA – ONLINE 2020-21 GRASSROOTS REFEREE COURSE (STATEWIDE) in the US Soccer Learning Center.
 This course is also available in Spanish: IOWA – CURSO VIRTUAL DE ARBITRO DE BASE, 2020-2021.

 If you would like to get started right away, open the course link, click on LOG IN and then SIGN UP NOW to register for the course.
-The cost is $60.
-You pay online with a credit card.
+The cost is $60 and you pay online.
+The Learning Center will accept credit cards, debit cards, or pre-paid cards issued by VISA, Mastercard, Discover, and American Express.
 Follow the instructions provided in the Learning Center to create your Profile.
 If you need additional help, consult the Learning Center User Guide.
 You can also e-Mail the IRC HelpDesk at IARefereeHelpDesk@gmail.com.

 Once you enter the CLASSROOM, there are 5 tasks you must complete under the ASSIGNMENTS tab:

 • Background Screening (Required for ages 18 and older)